A Characterization of Universally Optimal Queueing Regimes: Environment

-At every point in time, the customers who are currently in the system are ranked according to some order.
-This order, which we refer to as \emph{queue}, is the order in which they will be served if no new customer joins and nobody reneges.
-We assume that the regime is \emph{work-conserving}, that is, some customer is always being served if the system is not idle.
-(A regime that is not work-conserving cannot be universally optimal, so, for our purposes, this assumption makes the notations simpler without ignoring interesting regimes.)
-The customer who is currently being served has position $1$, and the last customer in the queue has position $\njobs$.
+At any point in time, the customers who are currently in the system are ranked according to some order.
+This order, which we refer to as \emph{rank}, is the order in which they will be served if no new customer joins and nobody reneges.